go-while/rocksolid-light/INSTALL.md

 These are the names for Debian packages.
 Other distributions should also provide these in some way.

+If you wish to display UNIX fortunes in the header, install: fortunes, fortune-mod and fortunes-min

 If you get errors, check your log files to see what packages I've failed to mention.

 Installation: